 The extent to which vetting is undertaken is balanced against the level of access required to police premises, sensitive information and computer systems.
 This is necessary to achieve safeguards required within the Human Rights and Data Protection legislation.
 Information provided during the vetting process will be processed in strict confidence and will only be used for vetting purposes.
 Completed questionnaires will be retained securely within the Central Vetting Unit.

-If you are applying for the roles of police staff employee, police constable or special constable, it is mandatory to include the following persons on your vetting form and failure to include the relevant details may lead to a vetting refusal on the grounds of omission of relevant information;
+If you are applying for the roles of police staff employee, police constable or special constable, it is mandatory to include the following persons on your vetting form and failure to include the relevant details may lead to a vetting refusal on the grounds of not including all relevant information;

 parents (full, step, adoptive and parents’ partner)

-children (full, step, adopted, fostered, partner’s children) over the age of 10 years
+children (full, step, adopted, fostered, partner’s children) over the age of ten years

 siblings (full, step, adopted, fostered, half)